datasci611/bios611-projects-fall-2019-cwzhou/project_3/README.md

 There is a lot of potential data for this project.
 A list of all possible datasets can be found here: https://github.com/biodatascience/datasci611/tree/gh-pages/data/project2_2019.
 For this project, we focus on the following datasets: CLIENT_191102.tsv and ENTRY_EXIT_191102.tsv.
 After our data wrangling in python, our merged dataset is located in the data folder as export_dataframe.csv.

 ### Project Repo
 The project 3 repo is as follows: The two specific datasets of interest can be found in the data subfolder.
 Data from after wrangling can also be found here (marked as export_dataframe.csv).
 In the scripts subfolder, one can find the Python wrangling file (both .ipynb and .py - note: these contain the same wrangling), Makefile, Docker file, and R Markdown file.
-In the results folder, one will find the R Markdown HTML output after running the make command (see below for more details).
+In the results folder, one will find the R Markdown HTML output after running the make command (see the section below for more details).

 ### HOW TO CREATE FINAL HTML OUTPUT